-Our skin contains tiny openings that are known are pores.
-These pores also contain hair follicles which are locations of hair growth.
+Our skin contains tiny openings that are known as pores.
 Acne forms when these pores get clogged with excess oil and dead skin cells or are infected by bacteria.
 Some of the most common places where acne forms are the face, back chest, shoulders, and neck.
 These areas of the body contain the maximum number of sebaceous or oil glands.

 While acne is a common condition amongst all age groups, teenagers are especially susceptible to this condition.
 Acnes are a common occurrence in teenagers right after they hit puberty when the sebaceous glands are activated.
-It is a temporary condition which can be easily treated.
 If acne goes untreated for prolonged durations of time, it can result in permanent scarring.
 There are no serious health risks with acne although it can cause emotional distress and affect the patient’s self-esteem due to scarring on the face.